mclaughlinconnor/ycircuit/README.md

     * Create a new schematic (Ctrl+N)
     * Save and load symbols (.sym files) (Ctrl+Shift+S, Ctrl+Shift+L)
     * Save and load schematics (.sch files) (Ctrl+S, Ctrl+L)
-    * Export symbol or schematic as a PDF, EPS, JPEG, PNG or BMP file (Ctrl+E)
+    * Export symbol or schematic as a PDF, SVG, JPEG, PNG or BMP file (Ctrl+E)
-        * EPS objects exported this way are fully editable in Illustrator.
-It is worth noting that symbols such as resistors, opamps etc. remain editable as individual units (as opposed to being split into multiple lines).
-Text, however, is a little harder to handle because while it still remains editable as text, a multi-character string is rendered as made of multiple single-character strings.
-For example, "V2" would be editable as "V" and "2" separately.
+        * While exporting to EPS was natively supported by PyQt4, the Qt team decided to drop this during the transition to Qt5.
+As a result, EPS is no longer supported by YCircuit.
+If you need a vector-based exporting option, use the PDF or SVG options.
   * Editing (Alt+E)
     * Undo (Ctrl+Z)
     * Redo (Ctrl+Y)